-- Mr Mihai Radoi, Director of the Company since September 2014; - Mr. Martin Derbyshire, Director of the Company since October 2017.
+- Mr Mihai Radoi, Director of the Company since September 2014; - Mr Paolo Bassetti, Director of the Company since September 2019; - Mr Zoran Melovski, Director of the Company since September 2019.

 A British and Romanian citizen, Mihai Radoi is a London-based finance professional with over thirty five years' experience in commercial banking.
 He has extensive experience in corporate governance, international banking practices and legislation, and banking activities in eastern Europe.
 He started his banking career at Bancorex, the main Romanian bank dedicated to foreign trade activities, and in 1979 he became the Chief Dealer of the London-based Anglo Romanian Bank.
 Between 1989 and 1990 he was the Vice President and General Manager of the Paris-based Banque Franco Roumaine.
 Mr. Radoi returned to the Anglo Romanian Bank Limited in 1991 where he served as CEO from 1991 and 2004, and as Managing Director from 1991 to 2011.
 As such, Mr Radoi, who also served as a Board member, was responsible to the Board for all the activities of the bank, including liaising with regulators, and all aspects of compliance with the banking rules of the City of London.
 He also had overall responsibility for all treasury, capital markets, and business development activities.